-- A passing score on the Missouri Content Assessment (MoCA) associated with the certification area being sought; - A baccalaureate degree from an accredited college or university (3.0 GPA minimum).
+- A passing score on the Missouri Content Assessment (MoCA) (prior to June 30, 2024) or the Praxis II (beginning July 1, 2024) associated with the certification area being sought; - A baccalaureate degree from an accredited college or university (3.0 GPA minimum).
 Included in the degree must be general education coursework that has been determined by the Office of the Registrar to be sufficient to meet Columbia College standards; - Graduate Application submission for the Alternative Certification Program that includes, but is not limited to a personal goal statement.